ansys/grantami-bomanalytics/README.rst

 License
 -------
-Granta MI BoM Analytics is provided under the terms of the MIT license.
+PyGranta BoM Analytics is provided under the terms of the MIT license.
 You can find this license in the LICENSE file at the root of the repository.